Azim (actor)

 Azim (1937 – 26 March 2003) was a Bangladeshi film actor.
 He is best known for his role in Rupban (1965) as Rahim Badshah opposite Sujata.

-Early life
+Early and personal life

 Nurul Azim Khaled Rauf was born on 23 July 1937 to a Bengali Muslim family in Habiganj, Sylhet district.
 His father served as a judge in several parts of Bengal, eventually settling in Hatkhola, Dhaka.